HackYourFutureBelgium/bf-separation-of-concerns/README.md

 If you do `npm run test` or `npm run test -- ./` it will run every test in this repository. (there are a lot)

-### `npm run document -- path/to/src`

-> Pro Tip: do not use `npm run document` without a specific path, it is very slow!

-This script will build a dependency graph for all the JavaScript files inside a specific `/src` folder.
-It can be very helpful to run the document script every time you add/remove a file or change the `import`/`export`s in an exercise.

-If you run this script at a higher directory, like `./`, it will document all of the `/src` folders inside that directory.

 ### `npm run format -- path`

 This script will format all of the code in the path you provide.